1982 Indianapolis 500: Finish

-Meanwhile, Mears' fully fueled car was heavier, and handling much better.
-He started closing in, more than one second per lap.
+Meanwhile, Mears' fully fueled car was heavier, and handling much better in the turns.
+He started closing the gap by more than one second per lap.
 Johncock started driving very low in the turns, trying to alleviate the pushing condition.
 It became clear in the waning laps that Mears was dramatically closing in on the lead.
 Such a circumstance was nearly unprecedented in Indy 500 history, occurring only once before in the 1937 race.
 With only six other cars left running, traffic was not a factor.
 Mears closed to under 3 seconds with three laps to go.
+The crowd became electrified into a frenzy.
+The raucous crowd began to drown out the load roar of the engines, and observers around the track could tell which corner Johncock and Mears were based on the road heard off in the distance.
 With two laps to go, the margin was less than 1 second.

-With one lap to go, Mears pulled alongside on the mainstretch.
-The cars took the white flag side by side but Johncock refused to give up the lead.
-Once again pulling slightly ahead at the end of the straightaway, he "chop-blocked" Mears in the first turn and stayed ahead.
-Mears lost momentum but began to reel Johncock back in down the backstretch.
-In turn three, Johncock drove so low that he hit a bump on the inside of the track and nearly lost control.
+With one lap to go, Mears pulled alongside Johncock on the mainstretch.
+The cars took the white flag side-by-side but Johncock refused to give up the lead.
+Once again pulling slightly ahead at the end of the straightaway, he "chop-blocked" Mears in the first turn and stayed in front.
+Mears lost some momentum but began to reel Johncock back in down the backstretch.
+In turn three, Johncock drove so low that he hit a bump on the inside of the apron and nearly crashed.
 As they exited turn four, Mears tried to slingshot pass Johncock for the win.
 Johncock held off the challenge and won by 0.16 seconds, the closest finish in Indy 500 history at the time.
 Mears lost by just over one car length.
 It would stand as the closest finish in race history for ten years.
+As of 2024, it is still the 6th-closest finish in race history.

 In Victory Lane, Johncock admitted to having been worried about his car's deteriorating handling as he watched Mears get closer and closer in his mirrors.
-He said that he had had no intention of backing off in turn one on the last lap and was prepared to go through the corner side by side if necessary.
+He said that he had had no intention of backing off in turn one on the final lap and was prepared to go through the corner side by side if necessary.
 Mears, when interviewed by Bill Flemming after the race, seemed less disappointed about finishing second than thrilled to have been a part of the most dramatic finish in Indy history.
 Mears had noticed that Johncock's handling was going away, quipping that Johncock "had 'er everywhere but straight", and praised him for the ability to overcome such a challenge.
 Mears also conceded that Johncock's block in turn one was not a dirty move and admitted that "it was [Johncock's] corner."
-In interviews in later years Mears said that he would not change the result of the race even if he could, although he jokingly claimed to have watched the tape over and over again "to see if this time I get by Gordy."
+In interviews in later years Mears said that he would not change the result of the race even if he could, although he jokingly claimed to have watched the tape over and over again "to see if this time I get by Gordy".